How to Short a Stock: Defined and Explained

 Example of Shorting a Stock

-Suppose an investor found a company that they think is overvalued, so its share price is likely to decline.
-They borrow 100 shares of stock in company A from their brokerage and sell the shares for $10 per share for a total of $1,000 (plus any applicable brokerage fees).
+Suppose an investor identifies a company they think is overvalued, and believes its share price will decline.
+The trader borrows 100 shares of stock in the company from their brokerage, and sells the shares for $10 per share.
+This amounts to $1,000 (plus any applicable brokerage fees).

 Why Short a Stock?

-There are various reasons why traders might choose to short a stock.
+There are several motivations for shorting a stock.
 In general, traders might short a stock when they believe that the security’s price will fall in the future.
-This might be due to several factors, such as an overall bearish outlook on the market or specific concerns about a company’s financial health or prospects.
+This might be due to several factors, such as an overall bearish outlook on the market, or specific concerns about a company’s financial health or prospects.

-Some traders might also short a stock to hedge their portfolios.
+Some traders might also short a stock to hedge their portfolios by reducing exposure to potential losses in long positions.
 For example, if a trader is long a stock that they think will fall in value, they might short a similar stock to offset potential losses.

-Whatever the reason, shorting a stock can be a risky proposition.
+Shorting a stock can be a risky proposition regardless of strategy.
 If the stock price does not fall as expected, the trader will be forced to cover their position at a loss.
 As such, traders must be cautious when considering whether or not to short a stock.

 How to Short a Stock

-In rare cases, the lender may request that you return the shares you borrowed, but it’s far more likely that you will close your position because the short is losing money.
+In rare cases, the lender may request that the trader return the shares they borrowed, but it’s far more likely for the trader to close their position at that point since the short would likely be losing money in this scenario.
 A short seller can hang onto their short position for as long as they can pay the required interest fees for borrowing stock and maintaining the margin amounts required by the brokerage firm.

 Get up to $1,000 in stock when you fund a new Active Invest account.*